-- An installation of Python is needed.
-Python 2.7 and Python 3.5 and higher are supported by cx_Oracle 7. - Install cx Oracle from PyPI with:
+- Install Python 3, if not already available.
+On macOS you must always install your own Python.
+Python 3.5 and higher are supported by cx_Oracle 8.
+If you use Python 2, then the older cx_Oracle 7.3 will install. - Install cx Oracle from PyPI with: